gregzaal/Gaffer/README.md

 This is the Git repository for [Gaffer], the Blender Add-on for speeding up your lighting workflow.

-And yes, that means **you may download it completely free of charge** :) It's licensed as [GPL] like all Blender Add-ons, meaning it's free software that you can modify and redistribute it to your hearts content (as long as you keep the original license).
+And yes, that means **you may download it completely free of charge** :) It's licensed as [GPL] like all Blender Add-ons, meaning it's free software that you can modify and redistribute to your hearts content (as long as you keep the original license).

 ###But!

 $15 isn't much, every single sale motivates me to keep developing it.
 Seriously, whenever I get a "New Sale!" email, it instantly puts a smile on my face and makes my day.

 So if you'd like to support me, just head on over to the Blender Market and [buy it there] :)

+A portion of every sale is donated to the [Blender Development Fund] too.

 ---